Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 Physical Therapist Assistants (PTAs) and Occupational Therapy Assistants (OTAs)

-Older man leaning against a stability ball and extending one arm while another man kneels beside him and guides the armOTAs and PTAs do the important, hands-on work of helping to carry out treatments.
+Elderly man with physical therapist doing exercises with a blue exercise ball in a gym settingOTAs and PTAs do the important, hands-on work of helping to carry out treatments.
 These professionals work directly with patients under the direction of an occupational therapist or physical therapist.

 So, when it comes to an occupational therapy assistant vs. a physical therapist assistant, what's the difference?
 As with OTs and PTs, these professionals focus on separate aspects of helping patients, which means their typical job responsibilities are different.